The Seven Habits and Characteristics of Ethical Leaders - People Development Magazine

 The theory of ethical leadership focuses on the role of leaders in promoting ethical behaviour and decision-making within an organisation.
 It emphasises the importance of leaders serving as moral role models.
 Ethical leaders actively encourage ethical conduct among employees (Brown & Treviño, 2006).
 Various theories of ethical leadership have been proposed, with some of the most notable ones being the Ethical Leadership Model (ELM) and the Virtuous Leadership Theory.

 The ELM posits that ethical leaders demonstrate moral management, role modelling, and ethical guidance.
 They engage in open communication with their teams.
-Also, they create an environment that supports ethical decision-making.
+Additionally, they foster an environment that promotes ethical decision-making.
 They hold themselves and others accountable for ethical behaviour.
 The ELM highlights the importance of both personal and organisational factors in shaping ethical leadership behaviour.

-The Virtuous Leadership Theory focuses on the development of virtuous qualities in leaders, such as wisdom, courage, and compassion.
+The Virtuous Leadership Theory emphasises the cultivation of virtuous qualities in leaders, including wisdom, courage, and compassion.
 This theory suggests that by fostering these virtues, leaders can inspire ethical behaviour and decision-making in their employees.
 The Virtuous Leadership Theory emphasises the importance of personal character and moral development in shaping effective and ethical leadership.

 Habits And Characteristics of Ethical Leaders